pingdaze/synth/README.md

 Fabricators are the _CORE_ of Synth, and enable the tracking and transfer of various asset classes (ERC20, ERC721, ERC1155)

 Validators are contracts that are responsible for verifying, or initiating minting on a token.
-This lets up dis-integrate minting logic into an upgradable plugin that can be responsible for additional logic.
+This lets us dis-integrate minting logic into an upgradable plugin that can be responsible for additional logic.
 This way the main accounting for the tokens can be seperated from more dynamic behaviors the token may have without a need to make the base balances upgradable contracts.
 This also allows us to initiate minting on a collection from 2 seperate chains through seperate validators and message passing.

 ## Synth & Pills